Programme 1954 – The Yeomen of the Guard

 To illustrate let us take a particular sport.
 Over 200 boys practise football twice a week after School, and play in the Saturday competitions.
 Each team has its own master to coach them, and guide them in principles of general conduct.

-The player learns to give up some “self for the good of the team and has as inspiration the time and energy willingly given by the master in his own free time that the team may develop, Hockey, Basketball and Cricket teams train after school and compete in Saturday competitions in similar circumstances.
+The player learns to give up some “self” for the good of the team and has as inspiration the time and energy willingly given by the master in his own free time that the team may develop.
+Hockey, Basketball and Cricket teams train after school and compete in Saturday competitions in similar circumstances.

 Other activities conducted after school hours in free time by pupils and staff alike include Tennis, Shooting, Softball, Debating.
-Drama, Choral Work, Music Appreciation, Chess, Library Work, and the Crusader Union Pupils get far more value from these activities than merely increased skill.
+Drama, Choral Work, Music Appreciation, Chess, Library Work, and the Crusader Union.
+Pupils get far more value from these activities than merely increased skill.
 In all of them pupils gradually acquire the higher form of self-discipline and of social standards which supplements the training within the classroom to fit them for a full and worthy adult life.
 The adolescent who fails to take advantage of these opportunities freely given in free time misses much that may be regretted later.

 The biggest single team is the Cadet Corps, whose function is to develop the qualities of alertness, good bearing, ability to work in a team and to cooperate with others, a sense of responsibility, obedience, leadership and general self-reliance.
 It is the principal training ground where such latent qualities can be detected and developed, but only if those interested are prepared to give additional time to receive instruction and to attend holiday camps.

 To those who have spent a lifetime observing the effects of this work on participating pupils it is abundantly clear that these activities have a place of real importance in the School.
-It would seem almost that the influence or the school on the individual is in direct proportion to the support that he or she gives to its various activities.
+It would seem almost that the influence or [of] the school on the individual is in direct proportion to the support that he or she gives to its various activities.

 In these circumstances it may not be out of place to urge parents to promote the welfare of the children and of the School by seeing that their sons and daughters take a full part in extra mural activities preferably in an active capacity and when that is not possible, as a moral supporter,